Juerd/ESP-WiFiSettings/README.md

 name, and must be valid in both of those contexts.
 Any given `name` should only be used once!

+It is strongly suggested to include the name of a project in the `name` of the configuration option, if it is specific to that project.
+For example, an MQTT topic is probably specific to the application, while the server hostname is likely to be shared among several projects.
+This helps when the ESP32 is later reused for different applications.

 Optionally, `label` can be specified as a descriptive text to use on the configuration portal.